raysan5/raylib-games/README.md

  - Space Invaders
  - Tetris

 All games are usually updated to latest version of raylib.
-Feel free to send a PR if some games requires an update!
+Feel free to send a PR if some games do not work properly!

 license
 -------